Kuhombutsu Station

-Kuhombutsu Station (九品仏駅, Kuhonbutsu-eki) is a station on the Tokyo Kyuko Electric Railway Oimachi Line located in southeast Tokyo, Japan.
+Kuhombutsu Station (九品仏駅, Kuhonbutsu-eki) is a station on the Ōimachi Line located in southeast Tokyo, Japan.

 Station layout

 A ground-level island platform.
 The platform is one car-length shorter than the train, so the doors in the westernmost (Futako-Tamagawa end) car do not open.
 There is a short platform on the other side of the level crossing at the western end of the station, for use only by the conductors of Ōimachi-bound trains.